WXTG (AM): News and business

 On January 7, 2019, WXTG and WXTG-FM flipped to a hybrid news and business format, branded as "All News 102".
-The station had a local staff for Virginia news, coupled with syndicated business programming from Bloomberg Radio and world news from CBS Radio News and Westwood One News.
+The station had a local staff for Virginia news, coupled with syndicated business programming from Bloomberg Radio and world news from CBS News Radio and Westwood One News.

 The Tide and The Groove

 On June 5, 2020, WXTG changed its format from news to AAA, branded as "The Tide", simulcasting WTYD.

 On March 24, 2020, Davis Media sold WXTG to Terry Suggs' TL Broadcasting for $150,000.
 The sale was consummated on June 25, 2020.
 On June 30, 2020, WXTG dropped the WTYD simulcast and flipped to classic R&B and urban oldies.

 Translator

 In addition to the main station, WXTG is relayed by an FM translator.